sw4d/SimpleWebEncrypter/README.md

 <h3 align="center">Simple Web Encrypter</h3>

   <p align="left">
-    A Ruby class that only relies on core Ruby libraries to allow the user to encrypt / decrypt secrets in a way that's friendly for URL paths and attributes
+    A Ruby class that only relies on core Ruby libraries to allow the user to encrypt / decrypt secrets in a way that's friendly for URL paths and attributes.
+All secrets also have a set time from which they can be decrypted.
     <br />
     <a href="https://github.com/sw4d/SimpleWebEncrypter"><strong>Explore the docs »</strong></a>
     <br />